 Consumers in Bridgeport earning $70,789/year can't absorb $14K+ in legal costs to fight a company that wronged them.
 That cost-barrier is exactly what corporations count on — and arbitration at $399 eliminates it.

 Martha called CoolHome immediately.
 The company sent a technician who identified a faulty seal and promised to replace the part.
 However, after the repair, the leaking worsened.
 Frustrated, Martha requested a full replacement or refund.
-CoolHome declined, citing that the fridge was “outside of manufacturer fault” and suggested additional costly repairs totaling $600.
+CoolHome declined, citing that the fridge was outside of manufacturer fault” and suggested additional costly repairs totaling $600.

 By March 2024, Martha decided to file a consumer dispute arbitration through the Texas Department of Licensing and Regulation (TDLR).
 The filing claimed $3,050 in damages: $2,450 for the fridge, $400 to refinish the water-damaged hardwood floor, and $200 for a temporary mini-fridge rental.
 The arbitration demand letter stressed CoolHome’s refusal to honor warranty terms and their attempt to offload repair costs onto the consumer unjustly.

 The arbitration hearing took place on April 10, 2024, at the Bridgeport Public Library conference room.
-Presiding arbitrator Samuel Cruz, an experienced former judge, heard both parties.
+Presiding arbitrator the claimant, an experienced former judge, heard both parties.
 CoolHome argued the damage was due to “improper installation” by the delivery team, absolving them of responsibility beyond the initial fix.
 Martha’s attorney, Jenna Phillips, countered with photos, expert testimony from an appliance repair specialist, and receipts for incidental costs.

 During the intense 3-hour session, Cruz questioned CoolHome’s technician about the repair process.
 The technician conceded the seal was poorly manufactured and acknowledged the installation was consistent with industry standards.
 Cruz noted inconsistencies in CoolHome's warranty interpretation and found their refusal to refund or replace the defective unit unreasonable.